actions/runner/docs/preview/yamlgettingstarted-bash.md

 ## Environment variables

-Use env to map secrets variables into the environment for your script.
-Unless explicitly mapped, secret variables are not propagated to the environment for ad hoc scripts.
+Use `env` to map secrets variables into the process environment block for your script.
+Otherwise secret variables are not mapped for ad hoc scripts.

 ```yaml
 steps:

 # First, create a secret variable.
 Normally these would be persisted securely by the definition.
 - bash: "echo \"##vso[task.setvariable variable=MySecret;isSecret=true]My secret value\""
   displayName: Create secret variable